curityio/account-linking-recipes/doc/4-migrating-to-passkeys.md

-# Migrating to Passwordless Identity Behavior
+# Migrating to Passkeys Behavior

-This page describes shows how passwordless logins can be introduced gradually, in an opt-in manner.\
+This page describes shows how logins with passkeys can be introduced in an opt-in manner.\
-This enables existing users to upgrade from passwords to passwordless, without duplicating their account.
+This enables existing users to upgrade from passwords to passkeys, with the same user identity.

 ## Requirements